MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-how-to-akri-opc-ua.md

    - Run `kubectl get crd`, and you should see the CRDs listed.
    - Run `kubectl get akric`, and you should see `akri-opcua-monitoring`.
-   - If the OPC PLC servers were discovered and pods spun up, you can see the instances by running `kubectl get akrii`, and further inspected by running `kubectl get akrii akri-opcua-monitoring-<ID> -o yaml`.
+   - If the OPC PLC servers were discovered and pods spun up, you can see the instances by running `kubectl get akrii`, and you can inspect further by running `kubectl get akrii akri-opcua-monitoring-<ID> -o yaml`.

 ## Deploy an anomaly detection web application as an end consumer of the brokers